 - Validating your business’s ability to follow cloud adoption best practices and help ensure smooth cloud transition for your customers.

 - Streamlining the Azure specialization audit process to reduce the need to re-validate the same skills across multiple areas if your organization is seeking to earn more than one Azure specialization.

 The format has been broken into two modules:

 - Module A evaluates and assesses a partner’s implementation of cloud adoption best practices, following foundational principles in the Cloud Adoption Framework for Azure.
-This module is workload-agnostic, which means a partner can audit on Module A once and their passing result will apply to multiple Azure advanced specializations.
+This module is workload-agnostic, which means a partner can audit on Module A once and their passing result will apply to multiple Azure specializations.

 - Module B evaluates workload-specific capabilities.
 These are periodically updated to align to industry best practices.
 Module B also includes a requirement to conduct Well-Architected Reviews of customer workloads as part of the deployment.

 Update March 24, 2021

 ISSI provides extensive, in-depth consulting engagements to help partners prepare for Azure specialization audits.
 Partners work directly with ISSI to schedule this remote session (via online web conference).
 For more information about this type of in-depth consultant engagement, click here.

 Alternately, partners can participate in an optional, one-hour, live overview session provided by ISSI.
 This Audit Preparation Overview session provides a high-level overview of key aspects of the specialization audit process.
 The session includes a discussion of the checklist requirements along with best practices to help partners prepare for the audit.
 Partners work directly with ISSI to schedule this remote session (via online web conference).
 For more information about this overview session, click here.